metiuuu/BotFather/trading_bot/README.md

 tzlocal==5.3.1
 ```

-These should also be captured in a `requirements.txt` file for reproducibility.
+These should also be captured in `trading_bot/requirement.txt` for reproducibility.

 ---